square/mortar/README.md

 ### Lifecycle

-A MortarScope provides a simple life cycle: it can tell interested parties when it is destroyed if they implement the [Scoped][scoped] interface.
+A MortarScope provides a simple life cycle: it can tell interested parties when they enter and exit it if they implement the [Scoped][scoped] interface.
 Scopes created at the Activity level or below can also manage instances of the [Bundler][bundler] interface, which give access to the host Activity's persistence Bundle.
 And that's the entire lifecycle that Mortar apps need to deal with:

+  * `Scoped#onEnterScope(MortarScope)`
   * `Bundler#onLoad(Bundle)`
   * `Bundler#onSave(Bundle)`
-  * `Scoped#onDestroy()`
+  * `Scoped#onExitScope(MortarScope)`

 Note in particular that an activity's scope is not destroyed when a particular instance of that activity is destroyed.
-It sticks around until someone calls `MortarScope#destroy()`, typically in the `Activity#onDestroy` method if `isFinishing()` is true.
+It sticks around until someone calls `MortarScope#destroyChild(MortarScope)`, e.g. in the `Activity#onDestroy` method if `isFinishing()` is true.
 Any objects registered at or below the activity scope will survive any number of onLoad and onSave calls as the device is rotated, as the app pauses, etc. Of course process death and resurrection can strike at any time, so each onSave() call should archive as if it were the last, and each onLoad() should check to see if it's really a reload.
 But that's a lot simpler than the usual gymnastics.

 ### Singletons Where You Want Them